 • params (object, optional) — Configuration parameters:

-• heavy (string, optional, min length: 1, max length: 256) — Heavy chain amino acid sequence (standard amino acid codes only)
+• heavy (string, optional, min length: 1, max length: 256) — Heavy chain amino acid sequence using the supported extended amino acid alphabet

-• light (string, optional, min length: 1, max length: 256) — Light chain amino acid sequence (standard amino acid codes only)
+• light (string, optional, min length: 1, max length: 256) — Light chain amino acid sequence using the supported extended amino acid alphabet

-• sequence (string, optional, min length: 1, max length: 512) — Single unpaired amino acid sequence (standard amino acid codes only)
+• sequence (string, optional, min length: 1, max length: 512) — Single unpaired amino acid sequence using the supported extended amino acid alphabet

 Example request: